-Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on Japanese patent, trade secret, privacy and antitrust laws in relation to companies doing business in Japan.
+Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on intellectual property, privacy and antitrust laws.

 Prior to becoming a lawyer, he was an engineer in a Japanese software company.
 While he was a legal trainee after passing the Japanese bar examination, he studied at the Japanese space agency (Japan Aerospace Exploration Agency) and the intellectual property division of the Tokyo District Court.
 He also studied at Stanford Law School as a Fulbright scholar (US government scholarship).